-How to Export Your Stripe Balance CSV: A Step-by-Step Guide
+How to Export Stripe Balance CSV for a Fee Audit

 Stripe offers two Balance export types.
 Make sure you choose the right one: